-The bedrock within the scheme extents is comprised of Gaick Psammite Formation (Psammite).
-Information for Superficial deposits within the scheme extent are not available (BGS GeoIndex).
+The bedrock within the scheme extents is comprised of Ben Ledi Grit Formation (Psammite and semipelite).
+The superficial geology underlying the scheme is comprised of Till and Morainic Deposits (diamicton, sand and gravel) (BGS GeoIndex).

-The Generalised Soil Type beneath the scheme extent is recorded as Mineral gleys (Scotland's Soils).
+The Generalised Soil Type beneath the scheme extent is recorded as mineral podzols (Scotland's Soils).